bp has been supporting the arts for over 50 years

-BP is one of the most significant corporate investors in UK arts and culture with a history that extends over five decades, half the lifespan of the company.
-We have been headquartered in the UK for over 100 years and we aim to play our part in UK society through our long term support for arts & culture.
+bp is one of the most significant corporate investors in UK arts and culture with a history that extends over five decades, half the lifespan of the company.
+We have been headquartered in the UK for over 100 years and we aim to play our part in UK society through our long-term support for arts and culture.

-Support for the arts is part of the company’s wider contribution to society which also includes initiatives to develop talent in science, technology, engineering and maths (STEM) and build community capacity in areas such as leadership and business skills.
+Support for the arts is part of the company’s wider contribution to society which also includes initiatives to develop talent in science, technology, engineering, arts and mathematics (STEAM) and build community capacity in areas such as leadership and business skills.

-BP’s arts programme aims to provide access to excellence in the arts to audiences and communities across the UK and beyond, enabling experiences that bring about a healthier, smarter, more cohesive and happier society, making a difference to people's lives.
-Our long term commitments ensure that new performances, special events, exhibitions, awards, grants, lectures, and access to works of art can continue to reach an ever-growing audience, bringing art into the public domain in ways that wouldn’t otherwise be possible without BP’s investments.
+bp’s arts programme aims to provide access to excellence in the arts to audiences and communities across the UK and beyond, enabling experiences that bring about a healthier, smarter, more cohesive and happier society, making a difference to people's lives.
+Our long-term commitments ensure that new performances, special events, exhibitions, awards, grants, lectures, and access to works of art can continue to reach an ever-growing audience, bringing art into the public domain in ways that wouldn’t otherwise be possible without bp’s investment.

 Our strategy continues to focus on support for the major institutions with which we’ve had long-standing relationships: the British Museum, the National Portrait Gallery and the Royal Opera House.
 Our current contracts with them run to 2022, enabling a range of exciting projects.
 Our overall investment in all these institutions is one of the most significant and enduring in UK arts and culture.
 Indeed, since 1989, it has enabled over 50 million people to engage with bp supported activities.

 For 26 years we also had a significant partnership with Tate Britain allowing a regular refresh of the permanent collection.
 We have also assisted the Mariinsky UK tour, beginning in 2011.
 Plus, we were a major corporate partner with Hull UK City of Culture 2017 – an exciting year-long cultural celebration that featured an impressive range of high-profile events.